BitbossIO/keyring/README.md

 ### Sign and Serialize the Transaction
 Sign with the private key as a node.js Buffer value, and then serialize the transaction.
-You can then broadcast it using a SPV server’s API
+You can then broadcast it using a SPV server’s API.
 ```
 tx.sign(privKey);
 const serializedTx = tx.buf.toString('hex');